Exploring the Ancient City of Salamis – Northern Cyprus

 The way to get here using public transport is to take a bus from the Famagusta Bus Terminal to Iskele and get off somewhere along the way, but be warned, the schedule has big holes in it.
 Saturday is even worse, and on Sundays there are NO buses and guess what day I had picked to go?

-I headed over to the road that would take me there, walked a bit and then walked some more until the chances of getting a ride would be more promising and I needed somewhere with shade.
-By that time I had already walked 4.5 km, so as Forrest Gump once said, "so I kept right on going".
-What's 9 or 10km between friends.
-Wanna join me? thought not.
+I headed over to the road that would take me there, walked a bit and then walked some more until the chances of getting a ride would be more promising, and I needed somewhere with shade.
+By that time, I had already walked 4.5 km, so as Forrest Gump once said, “so I kept right on going”.
+What’s 9 or 10 km between friends?
+Wanna join me?
+Thought not.

 Finally, at the entrance to the Ancient City of Salamis:

-Visiting hours to Salamis:
+Visiting hours at Salamis:

 Get your ticket:

-The entrance was just 50 TL:
+The entrance feee was just 50 TL:

 Map and brochure to the Ancient City of Salamis: